MA TranslationFind a programme

-This MA is a distance-learning Masters programme for aspiring or practising translators.
-It is suitable for graduates in any discipline offering any one or two of the following languages, in addition to English: Czech, French, German, Italian, Mandarin Chinese, Portuguese, Russian, Spanish.
+This MA is a distance-learning Master's programme for aspiring or practising translators.
+It is suitable for graduates in any discipline offering one or two of the following languages in addition to English: Czech, French, German, Italian, Mandarin Chinese, Portuguese, Russian, Spanish.
 The MA combines intensive language-specific practice with training in translation theory and translation technologies.

-You will study interactively, as part of an online group, led by a tutor.
+You will study interactively, as part of an online group led by a tutor.
 The programme is taught entirely online and you are not expected to come to campus at all.
-Our library has an excellent stock of ebooks and ejournals on translation.
-However, you are just as much a member of the university as any other student and we are always delighted to welcome you to Bristol if you can get here.
+Our library has an excellent stock of e-books and e-journals on translation.
+However, you are just as much a member of the University as any other student and we would be delighted to welcome you to Bristol if you want to visit.
 We organise a programme of translation talks and seminars each year.

 The University has close links with professional associations and helps students to take advantage of internships in the EU and the UK where possible.
 We have corporate membership of the Institute of Translation and Interpreting (ITI) and institutional membership of the American Translators’ Association (ATA).
 We are on the ATA’s list of approved providers of translator training.